Chapel, from 10 July 2021

-Porcelain is a refined form of clay, which been used to make objects for thousands of years.
-Kneebone has developed a unique type of sculpture, mainly in porcelain.
-She does not have any assistants, but makes everything herself.
-She has grown to accept and appreciate the unpredictable nature of the material and the firing process.
-She says: “I am quite reassured when a work explodes because I think that means I am pushing the boundaries of the material.
+Kneebone’s sculptures do not depict the full human form, but allude to the body through the use of a mass of legs appearing to be in motion, often shown in relation to organic forms such as flowers and orbs.
+Clay, and its more refined form of porcelain, have been used for thousands of years to make objects for the home and for display.
+Rachel Kneebone has developed her own unique form of sculpture, working primarily in porcelain to create highly complex and delicate objects.
+Kneebone does not work with assistants but creates each work herself by hand and has grown to accept and appreciate the sometimes unpredictable nature of her chosen material and the firing process: “I am quite reassured when a work explodes because I think that means I am pushing the boundaries of the material.
 My work moves around metamorphosis, change and simultaneous states, so nothing about it is fixed.”